Ruth Hope Crow: Early life

 Crow was born in Ballarat, Victoria, on 14 September 1916.
 Her mother had been a school teacher prior to marriage.
 Her father was a dentist who sometimes helped Crow's uncle, Matthew Baird, a conservative Member of Parliament, to write his speeches.
 The death of her father in 1931 plunged her family into poverty, and they moved to Melbourne.

 Crow was educated at Pleasant Street State School and, from 1930, attended Ballarat Church of England Girls Grammar School (CEGGS) on scholarship.
-From 1934–1936 she attended Emily McPherson College of Domestic Economy and gained a Diploma of Institutional Management and Dietetics, graduating with distinction.
+From 1934 to 1936 she attended Emily McPherson College of Domestic Economy and gained a Diploma of Institutional Management and Dietetics, graduating with distinction.
 She entered on a "Free Place" and then, based on her marks, gained a Senior Technical Scholarship for the following years.
 However, she was unable to gain the qualification of 'dietician' because it required a further year of unpaid hospital work and self-funding of expenses such as a uniform.

 Crow met Maurie Crow in 1936, they married in 1937 and had two children (1940 & 1942).
 They lived in The Dandenongs until towards the end of World War II, when they moved to Brunswick, Coburg and later North Melbourne.

 In 1945 Crow received a bursary to train in social work at the University of Melbourne.
 This was a special one-year course in Group Work Techniques, Youth Leadership, as preparation for the post-war expansion of social services.

 In 1988 her husband Maurie died.
 Crow died on 9 April 1999.

 Employment

-From 1937–1943 Ruth worked as a waitress, cook, assistant dietician, joint manager of a tearoom with her husband (Observatory Tea Rooms and adjoining camping ground in the Dandenong Ranges) and manager of a factory canteen.
+From 1937 to 1943 Ruth worked as a waitress, cook, assistant dietician, joint manager of a tearoom with her husband (Observatory Tea Rooms and adjoining camping ground in the Dandenong Ranges) and manager of a factory canteen.
 As a married woman, she could only find work by using her maiden name and working in areas where people didn't know her.
-From 1943–44 Crow was secretary-organiser of the Brunswick Childcare Centres.
+From 1943 to 1944 Crow was secretary-organiser of the Brunswick Childcare Centres.
 These were the first federally funded wartime child care centres.

 From 1946 to 1948 Crow was Club Leader at the Exhibition Youth Centre (EYC) and Education Field Officer for the Victorian Association of Youth Clubs.
 EYC was a community recreation scheme located in South Fitzroy.

 From 1953 to 1969 Crow taught secondary school Home Economics.

 In the late 1960s Crow was a freelance columnist with at the Northern Advertiser.
 During the 1970s Crow had similar casual employment with the Melbourne Times.
 Sometimes she wrote under the pen name 'Una Voce'.